Phoenix to become most populous US city to drop library fees

 At its January meeting, the association encouraged libraries to consider dropping the fees, saying they “present an economic barrier to access of library materials and services.”

 Baltimore’s Enoch Pratt Free Library last year eliminated fines on overdue books and other materials.
-The Salt Lake City Public Library System stopped charging the fees July 2017 and that same year, libraries in Columbus, Ohio and Nashville, Tennessee, dropped them.
+The Salt Lake City Public Library System stopped charging the fees July 2017.
+That same year, libraries in Columbus, Ohio, and Nashville, Tennessee, dropped them.
 The library in Broomfield, Colorado, went fine-free Jan.
 1, and Oakland, California, public libraries followed suit in July.

 Other libraries have scratched late fees for children, who often depend on adults to help return books, or offer amnesty days when borrowers can bring back late materials without sanction.